772435284/transformers_versus_lstms_for_electronic_trading/README.md

 # Transformer versus LSTMs for electronic trading

-This repository is the implementation for the MSc In Computing Individual Project: Transformer versus LSTMs for electronic trading.
+This repository is the implementation for the Project: Transformer versus LSTMs for electronic trading.

-This repository may be updated and maintained in the future.&#x20;

-For marking purposes of the project, please only refer to the commits before 2022.08.31 1 p.m.
-(UTC).&#x20;

 ## Implementation details & References